 Second, under neoliberalism, social safety nets have been under assault.
 For the past 40+ years, the State has been slashing funding for schools, health insurance programs, etc., and re-apportioning it for punitive apparatuses like prisons, policing, and the military.
 In 1996, welfare was completely overhauled from an entitlement program to a block-grant with lifetime caps and work as a condition of benefits.
 The State boasted about ‘training’ citizens for jobs … but these positions were typically in the low-wage sector.
 Once individuals gained this ’employment’, their benefits were either terminated or slashed dramatically.
 As Khalid Muhammad stated, the State went “from welfare to farewell”.
 Since black women receive significantly lower wages than white women, these matters are only exacerbated.

 In addition, many black residences are multi-generational.
 Out of the families that are led by grandmothers, over 50% of them are black and live in poverty.
 For decades now, Social Security has been on the chopping block – which is tantamount to an assault on black women and black children.

 To this list, we can also add (as I do here) that black women are the fastest rising prison denomination.
 The criminal justice system has been disproportionately targeting black women for lengthy sentences.
 Against these backdrops, it is easy to understand Melin’s claim that black women’s “inability to achieve self-sufficiency or educational training through welfare and the low-wage market” propels their decision to enlist (2016: 8).
-Thus, the State divests from the inner cities, creating a vacuum, and then uses these vulnerable populations to fill prisons or to be soldiers in the military.
+Thus, the State divests from the inner cities, creating a vacuum, and then uses these vulnerable populations to either fill prisons or be soldiers in the military.
 As Michel Foucault pointed out: the State “does not cast the unassimilable into a confused hell; there is no outside … it saves everything, including what it punishes” (1976:301).